anishmariathasan/oedasock/README.md

-# hcard
+# H-CARD
 ~~~
-A navegation footwear system
+A Navigation Footwear System
 ~~~